 Do your homework

-- What happens if construction is delayed or finishes early.
+- What are your rights if construction is delayed?